 First, you do not reaffirm a lease or any other type of executory contract.
 Instead you assume the lease, which is a type of executory contract.
 The bankruptcy code states that to assume a consumer executory contract, you simply must send a letter to the lessor stating that you are assuming the...Read more »

 The reopening of a case does not change the date of the filing of the bankruptcy nor does it change the discharge date.
 Your ex-wife's problem with her credit is much greater than a 2011 bankruptcy.
 I have clients that follow my advice that have a credit score in the high 600s (675 to 680)...Read more »

 The attorney I used has moved, I am now dealing with a foreclosure on the home listed on my bankruptcy and am trying to fight this on my own.
 The attny moved before I ever received my discharge papers.
 I filed bankruptcy in 2011.
 The mortgage company has turned this into the credit bureau and my...
 Read more »

 You can sign up with Pacer.Com and search for your case in your state.
 The cost to download documents that were filed in your case is $0.10 per page.
 If you live close to the bankruptcy court clerk's office, you can go by the court and purchase a copy from the court.
-Not sure what the cost would...Read more »
+Not sure what the cost...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.